 - A minimum of 1200 hours of clinical training, including a supervised internship, prior to earning certification.

-Rachel Keener is an employee of Mella Music Therapy serving the Phoenix area.
+Rachel Keener is an employee of Musical Surprise serving the Phoenix area.
 She received her bachelor’s degree in music therapy from Mississippi University for Women in 2014.
 Her internship was completed at Tallahassee Memorial Hospital in Tallahassee, FL, where she had the opportunity to work with a wide variety of patients of all ages and diagnoses.
 Through this internship she also became certified as a NICU-MT through the National Institute for Infant and Child Medical Music Therapy at the Florida State University, which qualifies her to work as a music therapist in neonatal intensive care.

 Her work has encompassed both one-on-one settings and in groups, with a variety of clients such as geriatric. neonatal, intensive care, end of life, neurological, orthopedic, pediatric, intellectually disabled, procedural support, adult day care, Parkinson’s awareness choir, rehabilitation center patients, and special needs students.